Hello Explicit Facter!

-Now, please don’t take this entire list as a personal attack!
+Now, please don’t take this full list as a personal attack!

-Instead, we recommend you to keep at least a couple of these, preferably the ones that are related to your situation the most and try to be better.
+Instead, we recommend you keep at least a couple of these, preferably the ones that are related to your situation the most, and try to be better.

 Did you identify yourself in any of these?

-Lets us know in the comments and if you did then how you plan on addressing it.
+Let us know in the comments and if you did then how you plan to address it.

 #explicitfacts #explicit_facts #explicit-facts #hater #relationships #psychology #love #hate #mind #mindset #ego #success #failure #happiness #socialmedia #goals #successful #happy